Skip to main content

 What should I do if I’m having suicidal thoughts?

 One of the first steps to coping with an emotional crisis is to immediately tell someone else how you’re feeling.
-Whether it’s a trusted friend, family member, clergy member, therapist, or doctor, another person can often remind you that your presence in this world matters and that life is worth living.
-The simple act of “talking it out” can help relieve some of the intensity of your emotions and help you see solutions to your problems more clearly.
+Whether it’s a trusted friend, family member, clergy member, therapist, or doctor, the simple act of “talking it out” can help relieve some of the intensity of your emotions and help you see solutions to your problems more clearly.

 The person you turn to doesn’t have to be someone you know.
 You can dial or text 988, the Suicide & Crisis Lifeline, from your phone to speak with a counselor who is specially trained in suicide prevention.
 These counselors are available anytime, day or night, 365 days a year.
-Counselors helped 10 million people in the first year of the 988 Lifeline.
+Since its launch in 2022, the 988 lifeline has answered over 13 million calls, texts, and chat from people needing support.1

 Calling 988 is also an option if you’re not feeling heard or understood by the first person you reached out to.